R00ted-82/warera-war-prediction-bot/README.md

 When a country that was flagged last run produces no fresh signal this run, the bot doesn't just drop it.
 It decides between two outcomes:

 - **Standing down (✅).** Combat focus has fallen meaningfully from the peak recorded while the country was flagged, and now sits below the combat-posture ceiling.
 Reported as de-escalating.
 - **Holding at high readiness (🟠).** No new activity, but combat posture is still elevated, or Ireland is actively at war with the country.
 These stay on watch and are reported as a reminder, not a fresh warning.
 This keeps a mobilised-but-quiet country (ratio plateaued, war ongoing) from being wrongly declared a stand-down.
+Holding is reported only in the daily posture report, not the per-run digest, so a country that stays mobilised but quiet doesn't re-trigger an alert every 3 hours.

 Low-severity items (yellow creep, single-rebuild intents that cleared the corroboration gate) roll up into one "Minor activity" line in the digest rather than each taking a full field.